WHY VISIT KUWAIT

 - Mutabbaq samak: fish served over rice.
 Rice is cooked in well-spiced fish stock

-- Quzi: dish consisting of a roasted lamb stuffed with rice, meat, eggs, and other ingredients
+- Quzi: a dish consisting of a roasted lamb stuffed with rice, meat, eggs, and other ingredients

 - Zalabia: fried dough soaked in syrup (sugar, lemon, and saffron, it has a distinctive swirly shape